icevision/score/README.md

 If IoU of a true positive detection is bigger than 0.85, it results in adding 1 point to final result.
 Otherwise points are calculated as `((IoU - 0.5)/0.35)^0.25`.

 The final score is computed as sum of all true positive points minus all penalties.

+For exact algorithm, please, refer to the code.

 [IoU]: https://en.wikipedia.org/wiki/Jaccard_index